 There are certain drawbacks to this type of claim settlement:

-I) All of a sudden you may have to arrange cash out of the pocket.
+- All of a sudden, you may have to dig cash out of your pocket.

-Hence we should follow the below steps along with steps mentioned for cashless to avoid any issues in the claim:
+Hence, we should follow the below steps along with the steps mentioned for cashless to avoid any issues in the claim: